-- 1. Passing scores on Praxis II content and pedagogy tests received by Central EDUC - 2.
-Completion of a B.A. or B.S. - 3.
-Attainment of a minimum grade of "C" in all courses with an EDUC prefix - 4.
+- 1. Completion of a B.A. or B.S. - 2.
+Attainment of a minimum grade of "C" in all courses with an EDUC prefix - 3.
 Attainment of final ratings of "Meets Standard" in at least eight of the ten overall ratings of InTASC standards.
+An overall rating of "unsatisfactory" in any standard or disposition will disqualify the teaching candidate from the recommendation for licensure. - 4.
+Demonstrate "Meets Standard" in six of the seven teaching dispositions.
 An overall rating of "unsatisfactory" in any standard or disposition will disqualify the teaching candidate from the recommendation for licensure. - 5.
-Demonstrate "Meets Standard" in six of the seven teaching dispositions.
-An overall rating of "unsatisfactory" in any standard or disposition will disqualify the teaching candidate from the recommendation for licensure. - 6.
-Attainment of "Meets Standard" in all assessed areas on the Senior Showcase rubric - 7.
-Completion of all requirements in the education, including student teaching - 8.
-Completion of all support courses from various departments as advised by the Education Department to meet licensure & endorsement requirements, individual interest, and/or need - 9.
-Attainment of "Meets Standard" in all assessed areas on the Senior Showcase rubric - 10.
+Attainment of "Meets Standard" in all assessed areas on the Senior Showcase rubric - 6.
+Completion of all requirements in the education, including student teaching - 7.
+Completion of all support courses from various departments as advised by the Education Department to meet licensure & endorsement requirements, individual interest, and/or need - 8.
+Attainment of "Meets Standard" in all assessed areas on the Senior Showcase rubric - 9.
 Recommendation for licensure from the Education Department voting faculty members